runpod/docs/docs/hub/overview.md

 ## Getting started

-Whether you're an established developer or about to test your first model, getting started is easy.
+Whether you're a veteran developer who wants to share your work or a newcomer exploring AI models for the first time, the RunPod Hub makes getting started quick and straightforward.

 ### Deploy a repo from the Hub